Taha249/KNX_Home_Automation/README.md

 If a coupler is used in the installation and the correct individual addresses are assigned to the couplers, a filter table will auto created in ETS file for the respective couplers.

-The filter table contains the active
+The filter table contains the active line-crossing group addresses.

+The coupler routes aal received droup addresses if these are listed in its filter table.

+The LR used in installation passes on all telegrams has no filter table.